m1h4/website/content/_index.md

 ---

 Hello there, you’ve reached my personal website!
 Nothing too fancy, just your average software developer’s pet project website which tries to be cool in some way (and probably fails).
-But hey, at least it realised my geek childhood dream of creating and hosting my very own website :P
+But hey, at least it realised my geek childhood dream of creating my very own personal website :P

 Anyway, there are two main goals for this site: serve as an archive where people can download [apps I wrote](/apps/) (at least the ones I consider “public worthy”), and to be a place where you can read about [my experiences](/posts/) in software development and some other topics